kschmidt1144/pdsnd_github/README.md

 ## trip_duration_stats(df)
 Calculates and displays statistics on the total and average trip duration:
 - Calculates and prints the total travel time
-- Calculates and prints the mean travel time
+- Prints the mean travel time

 ## user_stats(df)
 Displays statistics on bikeshare users: